FAST-LAHORE/project-phase-3-cs-a-and-e-safe-city/README.md

 Navigate to C:\Program Files\NetBeans 8.0.2\java\modules\ext\AbsoluteLayout.jar
 select and add it.

+//JxBrowser Setting
+Download its jar file from : https://www.teamdev.com/jxbrowser Add all the jar files in lib folder to libraries.
+Add License jar file in lib folder to libraries.

+//Route Use Case
+Program Uses Google maps for checking routes which gives shortest path and updates in real time.
+As google provides Google Maps API only with Payment we are using JxBrowser API.
+It integrates a browser in java application which is used to connect with Google Maps.
+Note : We are using 30 days Academic License for JxBrowser

 //
 Purpose:
 Safe-city is a project that ensures the safety of public and preservation of public-laws by using modern technology.